 Drawing the design — a version of 16 concentric circles — on the showroom floor took about three days to complete.

 Then the cutting commenced.
-Bob estimates more than 13,000 independent saw cuts were made.
+Bob estimates he and Lee Ann made more than 13,000 independent saw cuts.
 And as incredible as this may seem, he and Lee Ann used two tools to recreate these Venetian masterpieces: a 4-inch grinder with a diamond blade and a shop vac to collect the dust.

-“I cut the whole thing freehand and bent over like a football lineman in a crouched position,” Bob says, adding that at 56 years old he wasn’t built to be in that position for as long as he was.
+“I cut the whole thing freehand and bent over like a football lineman in a crouched position,” Bob says.
+He added that at 56 years old, he wasn’t built to be in that position for as long as he was.

 Overall, the saw cuts add another dimension to the design whereas stencils, because they are part of the same level surface, don’t create that 3-D profile.
-Stencils were only used on about 1/10 of the floor, he estimates.
+They only used stencils on about 1/10 of the floor, he estimates.

-When the cutting was complete, the floor was polished and brought up to a 400 grit.
-Next Bob and Lee Ann used DCI’s water-based dyes to color the modern-day masterpiece.
+When the cutting was complete, they polished the floor and brought it up to a 400 grit.
+Next, Bob and Lee Ann used DCI’s water-based dyes to color the modern-day masterpiece.
 The colors were Onyx, Mahogany, Wheat and a blend of Sunbaked Orange and Tree Bark.

 The floor was then lightly cleaned and DCI densifier was applied until refusal.
 This was followed by 30-40 minutes of auto scrubbing to clean it again.
 Once the floor dried, 800- and 1500-grit resins were run and a coat of polish guard was applied.
 Finally, the floor was grouted with sanded tile grout to fill in the saw cuts and burnished.

 “The grout fills the joints, making it easier to keep clean,” Bob explains.
-At the same time, “The grout defines the pattern, making it stand out, and adds a very important dimension to the floor.”
+At the same time, “The grout defines the pattern, making it stand out.
+It adds a very important dimension to the floor.”

 In addition to the showroom floor, Bob and Lee Ann created 3-D Venetian-inspired designs with very detailed saw cuts on the office floor and in the warehouse.
 A recent DCI polished concrete class helped with the warehouse design.
-Aside from the Flattoos, all the designs were free-hand cut with a 4-inch grinder.
+Aside from the Flattoos, they cut all the designs free-hand with a 4-inch grinder.

 Lighting a spark

 Lee Ann says her favorite part of this project was watching it come alive.
-“Each color added new dimension,” she says, and inspired her to push through and keep going.
+“Each color added new dimension,” she says.
+This inspired her to push through and keep going.